rpalival/Loan-Management-System/README.md

 In the angular.json-> projects-> projectName -> architect -> build -> options -> scripts[]
 add this line -> "node_modules/jquery/dist/jquery.min.js" (if you have used jquery) add this line -> "node_modules/bootstrap/dist/js/bootstrap.bundle.min.js"

+BackEnd:
+1 -> Be inside the backend folder (loans-api)
+$ npx express-generator